warren-bank/mirror-XMail-mail-server/docs/Readme.txt

         the server.

     [DefaultSmtpPerms]
-        This list SMTP permissions assigned to users looked up inside the section on "MAILUSERS.TAB" during SMTP authentication.
+        This list SMTP permissions assigned to users looked up inside "MAILUSERS.TAB" during SMTP authentication.
 It also defines the permissions for users authenticated with SMTP after POP3.

     [CustMapsList]
         This is a list a user can use to set custom maps checking.
 The list